pasqal-io/emulators/docs/advanced/resource_estimation.md

 $$\Delta t_{\text{TDVP}}(N,\chi,k)\sim \alpha N^2\chi^3 + \beta N^3\chi^2$$

 To check such estimation, as before, we run TDVP multiple times, measuring the average runtime to perform a step.
-Below, we show the obtained results for different number of atoms in a register $N$ at fixed bond dimension $chi$ (left), and at different fixed $N$ but increasing the bond dimension (left).
-On top of these data points, we also plot the resulting fit of the complexity estimation, with good agreement.
+Below, we show the obtained results for different number of atoms in a register $N$ at fixed bond dimension $\chi$ (left), and at different fixed $N$ but increasing the bond dimension (left).
+On top of these data points, we also plot the resulting fit of the complexity estimation presented in the equation above.
+Remarkably, with just two parameters $\alpha$ and $\beta$ with get good agreement.

 <img src="../../benchmarks/benchmark_plots/runtime_vs_N.png"  width="49.7%">
 <img src="../../benchmarks/benchmark_plots/runtime_vs_bond_dim.png"  width="49.7%">